-There is no question that the Golden Retriever is smart enough.
+There is no question that the Golden Retriever is intelligent enough.
 However, training a dog to go against its nature is another matter altogether.
 Aside from causing behavior issues, it would be challenging to train a dog like the Golden Retriever to defend and attack like a Doberman.

 And why would you?

 Barking and growling are warnings and deterrents.
-It’s a message that I’m here, and you best be mindful of coming in here.”
+It’s a message that says, “I’m here, and you best be mindful of coming in here.”

 So, Will a Golden Retriever Protect You?